NicholasThrom/typesafe-json/README.md

 Run `npm i typesafe-json` in your project.

 Type information is included automatically.
-Don't install `@types/typesafe-json`,
+Don't install `@types/typesafe-json`;
-is it neither needed nor possible.
+it is neither needed nor possible.

 ## Use